hallmar/Eurorack-Modules/Polyg/readme.md

 Current hardware uses a high quality 16bit/44.1kHz DAC(CD4334).

 It has MIDI IN and MIDI OUT/THRU.
-It uses the Arturia Standard for DIN to stereo jack, so type B.
+It uses the Arturia Standard for DIN to stereo jack, so type B midi.
+You can find adapters in almost every synthstore now.
 <p align="center"><img src="/Polyg/images/TRS-graphic.jpg" width="360" height="360" ></p>